 1.1.
-The application site is located centrally within Banbury, just to the south of the Town Centre and forms part of a public car park accessed from Upper Windsor Street.
-The application site is a small part of the car park to its eastern side closest to the road forming 10 car parking spaces and a landscaped area to the north.
+The application site is located centrally within Kidlington, to the north of the Village Centre and forms part of a public car park accessed from the High Street.
+The application site is a small part of the car park mid-way along the northern boundary of the car park forming 12 car parking spaces.